How to search for, customise and obtain New Zealand land and seabed data from the LINZ Data Service.

 Download your data

-You can only download data up to a size of 3.5GB, due to zip file limitations.
+You can download data up to a size of 15GB.
 If your file is larger, you need:

-- to order courier delivery of the data (link to courier section) or
+- to order courier delivery of the data or

-- crop the data to download only the area you’re interested in (rather that downloading the whole dataset)
+- crop the data to download only the area you’re interested in (rather than downloading the whole dataset)

 - select fewer datasets at one time.